RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ```

 I have a [GitHub repository](https://github.com/RichStone/content) where I store all my published content in the `content` branch.
 As mentioned, you shouldn't have it in the `master` branch.
 Otherwise, you risk to get ranked down by Google & Co. because of duplicate content.

+By the way, using GitHub for your content, could also be a way to host your pictures (which is always a big issue: How and where do you keep your pictures?
+IN ONE PLACE...
+FOREVER!?!?).
+Just make sure you use the [permalink to the image](https://docs.github.com/en/github/managing-files-in-a-repository/getting-permanent-links-to-files) after you've uploaded it to GitHub!
+As I understand it, the image links will only break in one case: if, somewhen, you'll decide to get rid of your `content` branch.

 ## .github.io